OMAD: All you Need to Know

 How to Lose Weight with OMAD?

-This is a key factor if you want to lose weight on an OMAD diet.
-Ensure you eat during active hours and try as much as possible to avoid late-night meals.
+This is a critical factor if you want to lose weight on an OMAD diet.
+Ensure you eat during active hours and avoid late-night meals as much as possible.

-Consistency is important in everything.
+Consistency is vital in everything.
 Losing weight is not easy; you must be willing to do the right things and stick to your decisions for a reasonable time.
-If you start an OMAD diet and stop just one week after, you should not expect any results.
+If you start an OMAD diet and stop just one week after, you should expect no results.

 Ensure you eat healthy foods such as fruits, vegetables, and protein.
 On the other hand, avoid high-carb foods if you want to lose weight.